 This is your list of deal-breakers or red flags.
 These are the things you don’t want to compromise on.
 They are non-negotiable elements of a relationship in your opinion.
 They are your true core values.
 If there is a core value that you would like to have but are willing to compromise on then move it to the next list (nice to have a list).

 If your potential partner has any of these deal breakers then move on and don’t waste your time.
 If you still feel attached to them then spend time soul searching to discover if something you considered a deal-breaker is really that important.
 When I first started dating I had a list of deal-breakers that in time turned out to be unimportant.
 Only when I fell in love with someone who didn’t have some of the “essential deal breakers” that I had defined, did I realize that I needed to revise my list.
 Our priorities change over time.
 Don’t revise your list to compromise.
 You don’t need to compromise on things that are very important to you.
 Revise your list if you realize that you have placed unfair emphasis on something that is not as important as you thought it was.

 Which of the following are you not prepared to compromise on?

-The true core values that my partner must have are:
+The true core values or key qualities that my partner must have are:

 - Career driven